-The ultimate guide to best Vietnamese food in Vietnam: what to eat in Vietnam and what to drink in Vietnam
+The ultimate guide to the best Vietnamese food in Vietnam with Vietnam food names: what to eat in Vietnam and what to drink in Vietnam

 Vietnamese cuisine is worldwide known as one of the healthiest cuisines in the World.

-The traditional Vietnamese diet is famous for being healthy, just like the Israeli diet.
-Besides that, cuisine in Vietnam is also exceptionally aromatic.
 Vietnamese people like to spice and garnish their foods a lot.
-And to tell the truth, Vietnam has truly extraordinary culinary fragrances in abundance: from lime, lemongrass, coriander (cilantro), dill, basil, mint, galangal, ginger, turmeric, cinnamon, to southeast Asia omnipresent coconut milk, sesame oil, peanuts, chilis … and more.
+And to tell the truth, Vietnam has truly extraordinary culinary fragrances in abundance: from lime, lemongrass, coriander (cilantro), dill, basil, mint, galangal, ginger, turmeric, cinnamon, to southeast Asia’s omnipresent coconut milk, sesame oil, peanuts, chilis … and more.

 Are you drooling already?
 Well, fresh herbs and condiments used in Vietnam cuisine certainly have made my inner foodie truly happy in Vietnam admiring Vietnamese cookery.